Article

 • Form W-9 is a crucial part of year-end to ensure proper compliance with tax reporting.

-• You will need to request a W-9 from anyone you pay $600 or more to in a calendar year as a trade or business.
+• In general, you will need to request a W-9 from anyone to whom you pay $600 or more in a calendar year as a trade or business.

 As a business owner, you’re responsible for completing many forms at year-end.
-These forms are critical to your organization and the IRS in determining if additional forms are needed, the type of payments that need to be applied, taxes that you should be withholding, and more.
+These forms are critical to the IRS and help them determine if additional forms are needed, the type of payments that need to be applied, taxes that you should be withholding, and more.

 What to Know About Form W-9